-What are block walls?
+What are Allan block walls?

-Planning Your Allan Block wall Project
+Planning Your Allan Block retaining wall project

 Follow these simple guidelines to ensure the walls you build will stand the test of time.

 Use the information here for retaining walls to plan, landscape design & build your own landscape project.

 Start by determining the overall purpose of your project.

 Are you trying to create more usable space, solve a drainage problem or simply add curb appeal?